TZYSJTU/Im2Oil/README.md

 - To reproduce the result of S1: `python Oil-Painting.py --f "./input/S1.jpg" --p 4`
 - To reproduce the result of S6: `python Oil-Painting.py --f "./input/S6.jpg" --p 4`
 - To reproduce the result of S9: `python Oil-Painting.py --f "./input/S9.jpg" --p 4`
+- To reproduce the result of P0-4: `python Oil-Painting.py --f "./input/P0.jpg" --p 4`
+- To reproduce the result of P0-9: `python Oil-Painting.py --f "./input/P0.jpg" --p 9`
+- To reproduce the result of P0-16: `python Oil-Painting.py --f "./input/P0.jpg" --p 16`

 ### Videos
 | | | |